snake-outerheaven/hello_github/README.md

 # hello_github
-might be adding some stuff as i learn programming, this is a new world ( this will be free software, so feel free to comment  )
+might be adding some stuff as i learn programming, consider this a hello world for git and github ( this will be free software, so feel free to contribute or use anything if its useful  )